Art-Net: Packet format

 The following table shows a typical packet, ArtDMX, for transmitting lighting values.
 It is sent to the fixed UDP port 0x1936 (6454 decimal).

-The pink portion is the same on all Art-Net packets; the green portion is variable.
+The pink portion is the same on all Art-Net packets, while the green portion is variable.
 The opcode (given in little endian) tells the recipient this is a packet containing DMX data in the data portion, intended to be output of the specified universe.
-Sequence is a sequential number between 1 and 255 allowing the recipient to reorder packets to address out-of-order delivery (this value is set to 0 to disable this feature); physical is an information packet showing the original physical universe of this data, if required.
+Sequence is a sequential number between 1 and 255 allowing the recipient to reorder packets to address out-of-order delivery (this value is set to 0 to disable this feature), and physical is an information packet showing the original physical universe of this data, if required.
 Then follows up to 512 lighting values in the range 0 to 255.
-Conceptually, this packet is broadcast to all nodes; but is ignored by all nodes except the one which is configured to listen for this universe.
+Conceptually, this packet is broadcast to all nodes, but is ignored by all nodes except the one which is configured to listen for this universe.
 In practice the packet is typically unicast to the correct node.